TheCoffeeUp/Reason-ArturiaKeylab-MKII-Remote/docs/daw-mapping.md

 ---
-description: Mapping between Reason Studio and Arturia Keylab Essential DAW command center and DAW map
+description: Mapping between Reason Studio and Arturia Keylab MKII DAW mode controls and DAW map
 ---
 # Mapping between the Arturia DAW Command Center and Reason

+:warning: the `Arturia KeyLab MKII Control` surface need to be locked to the Reason Master Section to work properly

 <img src="./images/DAWCommandCenter.png" width="300">